sehoxjeong/sehoxjeong/README.md

 ## 🤩 Research Interests
 ### Macrofinance
 (Introduction to be Updated.)
 Interconnection between the Wall Street and the Main Street.
 Financial markets and business cycles.
+Firm dynamics with financial frictions.
 ### Private debt
 (Introduction to be Updated.)
 Household debt and corporate debt.